-9.1 Certain rights are provided to data subjects under the GDPR.
-Data Subjects are entitled to view the personal data held about them by LHA whether in written or electronic form.

-- 9.2 Data Subjects have a right to request a restriction of processing their data, a right to be forgotten and a right to object to LHA's processing of their data.
-These rights are notified to tenants and other customers in the Fair Processing Notice. - 9.3 Data Subjects are permitted to view their data held by LHA upon making a request to do so (a Subject Access Request).
-Upon receipt of a request by a data subject, LHA must respond to the Subject Access Request within one month of the date of receipt of the request.
+- 8.1 Certain rights are provided to Data Subjects under the GDPR.
+Data Subjects are entitled to view the Personal Data held about them by LHA, whether in written or electronic form. - 8.2 Data Subjects have a right to request a restriction of processing their data, a right to request erasure of their Personal Data and a right to object to LHA's processing of their data.
+These rights are notified to tenants and other customers in the Fair Processing Notices.
+Such rights are subject to qualification and are not absolute. - 8.3 Data Subjects are permitted to view their Personal Data held by LHA upon making a request to do so (a Subject Access Request).
+Upon receipt of a request by a Data Subject, LHA must respond to the Subject Access Request within one month from the day after the date of receipt of the request.
+The Association: - Must provide the Data Subject with an electronic or hard copy of the Personal Data requested, unless any exemption to the provision of that data applies in law - Where the Personal Data comprises data relating to other Data Subjects, must take reasonable steps to obtain consent from those Data Subjects to the disclosure of that Personal Data to the Data Subject who has made the Subject Access Request, or - Where the Association does not hold the Personal Data sought by a Data Subject, LHA must confirm this to the Data Subject as soon as practicably possible and in any event, not later than one month from the day after the date on which the request was made

-The Association:

-- Must provide the data subject with an electronic or hard copy of the personal data requested, unless any exemption to the provision of that data applies in law - Where the personal data comprises data relating to other data subjects, must take reasonable steps to obtain consent from those data subjects to the disclosure of that personal data to the data subject who has made the Subject Access Request, or - Where the Association does not hold the personal data sought by the data subject, must confirm that it does not hold any personal data sought to the data subject as soon as practicably possible, and in any event, not later than one month from the date on which the request was made - 9.4 A data subject can exercise their right to be forgotten by submitting a request in writing, seeking that LHA erase the data subject's Personal Data in its entirety. - 9.5 Each request received will require to be considered on its own merits and legal advice will require to be obtained in relation to such requests from time to time.
-The DPO will have responsibility for accepting or refusing the data subject's request in accordance with clause 9.4 and will respond in writing to the request. - 9.6 A data subject may request that the Association restrict its processing of the data subject's Personal Data, or object to the processing of that data. - 9.7 In the event of LHA undertaking any direct marketing, a data subject has the absolute right to object to processing of this nature, and if a written request to cease processing is received for this purpose, then it must be actioned immediately. - 9.8 Each request received will require to be considered on its own merits and legal advice may be needed in relation to such requests.
-It is the responsibility of the DPO to accept or refuse the data subject's request in accordance with clauses 9.5 to 9.7 inclusive.
-The response to the data subject on whether to accept or reject the request must be made in writing by the DPO.
+- 8.4 A Data Subject can exercise their right to erasure (otherwise known as the right to be forgotten) by submitting a request in writing to LHA seeking it to erase the Data Subject's Personal Data in its entirety. - 8.5 Each request received will require to be considered on its own merits and legal advice will need to be obtained in relation to such requests from time to time.
+The DPO will have responsibility for accepting or refusing the Data Subject's request in accordance with this policy and will respond in writing to the request. - 8.6 Requests for erasure will be considered and responded to by LHA, within one month from the day after the date we receive the request. - 8.7 A Data Subject may request that the Association restrict its processing of their Personal Data, or object to the processing of that data. - 8.8 In the event of LHA undertaking any direct marketing, a Data Subject has an absolute right to object to processing of this nature by the Association and if a written request to cease processing is received for this purpose, then LHA must do so immediately. - 8.9 Each request received will require to be considered on its own merits and legal advice may be needed.
+It is the responsibility of the DPO to accept or refuse the Data Subject's request in accordance with this policy and the DPO will respond in writing to such requests. - 8.10 A Data Subject may request that LHA rectifies inaccurate Personal Data or that incomplete Personal Data is completed.
+In such instances, each request will require to be considered on its own merits and legal advice may be required.
+The DPO is responsible for accepting or refusing the request in accordance with this policy and will respond in writing.

-10.0 PRIVACY IMPACT ASSESSMENTS
+9.0 PRIVACY IMPACT ASSESSMENTS (PIAs)